yuanchenyang/personal-website/_posts/2015-01-07-np-completeness.markdown

 any problem in NP.
 Since a problem in NP is a search problem, it must have an efficient verifier.
 This verifier is a program that takes a solution and outputs "True" if the solution is valid, or "False" if it isn't.
-This program can be implemented on a computer, which itself is a network of boolean circuits!
+This program can be implemented on a computer, which itself is a network of Boolean circuits!
 Thus there is a way to convert this program into a circuit to feed into the
 $$\text{Circuit-SAT}$$ solver, and we have [shown][cook-levin] that
 $$\text{Circuit-SAT}$$ and all the other problems in this chain is at least as